Martin B. Main and Ginger M. Allen2

 Size: 9-11 inches

-Range: southern Canada to southern Mexico, West Indies and introduced in Hawaii
+Range: from southern Canada to southern Mexico, West Indies and introduced in Hawaii

 Fun Facts:

-In 1927, the Mockingbird was designated as the Florida state bird.
-The Mockingbird is gray with large white patches on its wings and tail and is noted for its singing ability.
-Mockingbirds may sing for hours and sing throughout the year to defend their feeding territories.
-In particular, the Mockingbird is unique for its ability to mimic the songs and calls of other birds.
-It is believed that the Mockingbird can mimic at least 30 species of birds as well as other sounds, such as barking dogs.
-The Mockingbird is the state bird in four other states.
-Attempts have been made to change the Florida state bird to the Florida Scrub Jay, but these have been unsuccessful to date.
+In 1927, the mockingbird was designated as the Florida state bird.
+The mockingbird is gray with large, white patches on its wings and tail and is noted for its singing ability.
+Mockingbirds may sing for hours each day and throughout the year to defend their feeding territories.
+In particular, mockingbirds are skilled in their ability to mimic the songs and calls of other birds.
+It is believed that they can mimic at least 30 species of birds as well as other sounds, such as barking dogs.
+The mockingbird is the state bird of four other states.
+Attempts have been made to change the Florida state bird to the Florida scrub jay, a charismatic, endangered species endemic to Florida, but these have been unsuccessful to date.

 Size: 3-4 inches